 Members of at least six families were reported to have been killed.

-, as they had slowed the hardline group's advances, but failed to weaken it in the areas it controlled, according to Reuters.
+The coalition air strikes have had little impact on IS, as they had slowed the hardline group's advances, but failed to weaken it in the areas it controlled, according to Reuters.

 IS had built its own government in Syria's city of Raqqa, where it was most powerful.